-- 1. Describe data with graphs and with statistical tools.
+- 1. Describe data with graphs and with statistical tools. - 2.
+Identify probability distributions. - 3.
+Conduct hypothesis testing. - 4.
+Conduct statistical inference. - 5.
+Identify which test to use in which case. - 6.
+Run and interpret a simple lineal regression.

-- 2. Determine whether or not a sample is representative of a group of data.

-- 3. Identify probability distributions.

-- 4. Conduct hypothesis testing.

-- 5. Conduct statistical inference.

 COURSE PREREQUISITES